Allegheny-Computer-Science-203-S2020/cs203-S2020-assessment/README.md

   * E = Identifies, understands, and fixes all red flags, while also providing documentation, tools, and advice that help team members develop this skill

+A software engineer demonstrates the mastery of this professional skill at the E level by first providing a realistic source code segment that exhibits a red flag.
+The engineer should then explain how the source code was fixed to avoid the red flag and then finally document the steps taken to ensure that other team members would not write Python source code that also manifests this red flag.

 ## Example of a Technical Skill

 * Running Python programs with `pyenv` and `pipenv`